 About the time I was recovering emotionally from this experience, my husband graduated from college and we headed off on a great adventure.
 We moved 2,000 miles to start his first job in Philadelphia PA.
 What an amazing town!
 It is both the heart of the American Revolution and some of the leading medical care in the world.
-So, when I was pretty sure I had lost two more pregnancies, I went to an amazing doctor for help.
+So, when I lost two more pregnancies, I went to an amazing doctor for help.

 She was supportive, experienced, and smart — and she found the problem.
 Now, if you have never been blessed to have diagnostic tests for infertility, you are very lucky.
 I can’t imagine anything more embarrassing, invasive, and painful — both physically and emotionally.
 So when a friend tells you she is enduring this gauntlet for the sake of a family, give her a big hug.
 She needs it!

 Every infertility story has a point where the woman in the leading role goes insane.
 I was no different.
 Every month is a cycle of hope, holding your breath, potential elation, followed by crashing into a deep depression.
 You have hope because you have experts helping you overcome your obstacles to motherhood.
 Then you hold your breath waiting for a positive pregnancy test.
 You are elated if your cycle is even one day late, and you are deeply depressed if that test is negative.